 Chroogomphus tomentosus - dry, orange and fuzzy.
 Another gilled mushroom very often mistaken for a chanterelle.

-T. floccosus (bonarii) - orange, but paler more irregular veins, scaly and umbilicate.
+Turbinellus floccosus - orange, but paler more irregular veins, scaly and umbilicate.
 (Fully described below).

 Craterellus (Cantharellales) - contains the very common small winter brown chanterelle and a rare (but very common in California) black chanterelle with barely any hint of veins at all, which might make it difficult to recognize. <10cm.

-T. floccosus (bonarii) - orange, but paler more irregular veins, flattened scales and umbilicate (unlike Cantharellus).
-Fades to brown
+T. floccosus - orange, but paler more irregular veins, flattened scales and umbilicate (unlike Cantharellus).
+Fades to brown.

 Polyozellus mutliplex grp (Thelephorales) - related to many of the tougher stemmed Toothed mushrooms (except Hydnum) and the Boletopsis polypore.
-The blue chanterelles, rare, growing in large clusters 15cm high and even wider.
+The so-called blue chanterelles, growing in large clusters 15cm high and even wider.

 Also consider some gilled,